ngcaobaolong/InCTF/Secure Extractor/readme.md

 So i upload another file link to current folder, we got LFI:
 ![LFI](https://i.imgur.com/n09vxYM.png)

-After that i check all the file in the folder, anh in .bash_history we have a credential:
+After that i check all the file in the folder, and in .bash_history (oh that history lol) we have a credential:
 ![cred](https://i.imgur.com/uolyJFi.png)

 SSH into the server with obtained cred, we got user **joyhopkins**